sagifogel/Proptics/docs/src/main/mdoc/indexed-optics/indexed-optic.md

 ---

 `IndexedOptic` is a type that can be used to focus on a particular element, and it's location (or index) in a deeply nested data structure.
-It describes a relationship between a structure `S` and zero, one, or many values of type `(I, A)`, called the indexed focus (or foci) of the optic.
+It describes a relationship between a structure `S` and zero, one, or many values of type `(A, I)`, called the indexed focus (or foci) of the optic.

 ## Definition